colintsmith/startup/notes.md

 ## modules
 if you want to use a module you have created you have to export specific functions and then import the file in another file.: import { alertDisplay } from './alert.js';
-to use a module in HTML use script type="module"
+On the Java side you have to label it has an export function to use a module in HTML use script type="module"
 then import whatever function you want to use